Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 Next, we apply the formulae of \citet{SNRboost3} and \citet{SNRboost4}.
-There, the maximum SNR gain (due to the phase-retrieval step) $G_{\textnormal{max}}$ in a tomographic setting \footnote{The maximum SNR gain is different for two-dimensional imaging (radiography) versus three-dimensional imaging (tomography).
-The gain is somewhat larger for the tomographic case \cite{SNRboost3,SNRboost4}} is:
+There, the maximum SNR gain (due to the phase-retrieval step) $G_{\textnormal{max}}$ in a tomographic setting\footnote{The maximum SNR gain is different for two-dimensional imaging (radiography) versus three-dimensional imaging (tomography).
+The gain is somewhat larger for the tomographic case \cite{SNRboost3,SNRboost4}.} is shown to be